 In normal circumstances it is not appropriate for managers to seek health information from staff beyond functional capabilities.
-However in the current situation health assessment by Occupational Health of all staff involved in this exercise will not be practicable and enquiry by managers of the presence of any underlying health condition would not be unreasonable, subject to caution about sensitivity and confidentiality.
+However, in the current situation health assessment by Occupational Health of all staff involved in this exercise will not be practicable and enquiry by managers of the presence of any underlying health condition would not be unreasonable, subject to caution about sensitivity and confidentiality.

-It should not necessarily be assumed that staff, even with identified vulnerabilities, working in areas with the highest concentration of COVID-19 patients, such as ICU will be at the greatest risk.
+It should not necessarily be assumed that staff, even with identified vulnerabilities, working in areas with the highest concentration of COVID-19 patients, such as ICU, will be at the greatest risk.
 This depends upon the extent to which the risk of exposure is controlled by the measures above, including appropriate PPE.

-Consideration of both aspects, workplace and individual, in supportive conversations between staff and managers which also take account of staff concerns and preferences should allow effective decision making about deployment, including adjustments in the workplace if appropriate.
-Some staff, including those who have underlying health conditions or particular concerns and anxieties about their health or work may require further assessment, advice and support in Occupational Health to facilitate decision making and risk reduction.
+It is important to consider all aspects including the workforce, workplace and the individual.
+There is a need for supportive conversations between staff and managers which take into account staff concerns and preferences allowing effective decision making about deployment.
+This should include adjustments in the workplace if appropriate.
+Some staff, including those who have underlying health conditions or particular concerns and anxieties about their health or work may require further assessment, advice and support through Occupational Health to facilitate decision making and risk reduction.